You Can't Always Get What You Want: Games of Ordered Preference: Experiments

 \subsection{Baseline: Explicitly Weighting Preferences}

 When one does not have access to a solver capable of encoding preference hierarchies explicitly---the key feature of our proposed approach---one may instead attempt to encode the concept of ordered preferences via scalarized objective.
-A natural scalarization scheme is a weighted sum of objectives per player---a technique that as been previously explored by \citet{veer2023receding} in non-game-theoretic motion planning.
-We use a game-theoretic variant of this approch as a baseline.
-Specifically, for the baseline each agent solves a problem of the following form:
+A natural scalarization scheme is a weighted sum of objectives per player---a technique that as been previously explored by \cite{veer2023receding} in non-game-theoretic motion planning.
+We use a game-theoretic variant of this approach as a baseline.
+Thus, for the baseline, each player solves a problem of the following form: